fbpx

 Corris Village Walk

-There are lots of lovely and varied walks just a short drive from Nyth Robin.
-So in our ‘Walks of the Week-ish’ series, we’ll try some of these out and let you know all about it.
+There are lots of lovely and varied walks just a short drive from Nyth Robin, including this one from the neaby village of Corris.

-Our second walk is the Corris Village walk which has plenty of variety, including the village of Corris, woodlands, old slate works and even a mini Italian village!
+The Corris Village walk has plenty of variety, including the village itself as well as woodland, an old slate works and even a mini Italian village!

 For a longer walk, the route then heads uphill out of the village and has a couple of interesting places on the way.
-Nestled in the garden of a cottage, just before the woodlands, you’ll find Little Italy.
+Nestled in the garden of a cottage, just before the woodlands, you’ll pass some minature replicas of famous Italian buildings.

 This model Italian garden was built by a local resident, Mark Bourne, and was inspired by his travels to Italy and its Renaissance architecture.
-It is in the process of being restored, so you can admire Mr Bourne’s amazing work just from the pathway, but there’s plenty to see from there.
+Please be respectful and remember this is in a private residence which only can be seen from the public path.

-The walk then takes you uphill through pine woodlands, where at the top you’ll find the remnants of Cwmodyn quarry that was worked between 1860 and the early 1950s.
+At the top of the woods you’ll find the remnants of Cwmodyn quarry that was worked between 1860 and the early 1950s.
 Some buildings still remain and include a slate mill, workers cottages and a canteen.
 There is also a great view back over the valley from here, and a good place to take a breather before heading back down to the road.

-Following the directions and signposts, you’ll find yourself back on the road heading back towards the Corris Craft Centre.
-During the warmer months, you’ll find a fab roadside cafe, The Shack in the layby – we love their doorstop cheese on toast with a mug of tea.
-Or there is a good cafe with facilities at Corris Craft Centre.
+Following the directions and signposts, you’ll find yourself back on the road heading back towards the Corris Craft Centre, where there’s is a good cafe with facilities, perfect for a post walk cuppa.

 We loved the variety of views and scenery this walk has and the extraordinary little Italian village.
-Rustin enjoyed some off-lead walking/ running along the river and up through the woods – he also loved exploring the old mining buildings.
+Rustin the dog enjoyed running along the river and up through the woods and exploring the old mining buildings.

-In total, the walk is around 5km/ 3.1 miles and there are some good uphill sections once you leave the village.
-There’s plenty of parking at Corris Craft Centre which is also worth a visit so a great add on to this walk.
+In total, the walk is around 5km/ 3 miles and there are some good uphill sections once you leave the village.
+There’s plenty of parking at Corris Craft Centre which is also worth a visit so a great add-on to this walk.

 Nyth Robin